Flu resources for older adults and people with disabilities

 You can get a flu shot from many pharmacies and clinics.
 Your local pharmacy may offer senior-only hours.
 Consider calling them to schedule your shot.
 Visit Public Health's Find a Clinic webpage for more resources.

 Need help over the phone finding a flu shot?

-Call Community Living Connections toll-free 1-844-348-5464 for help in finding a pharmacy or vaccine clinic near you.
+Call Community Living Connections toll-free 1-844-348-5464 for help in finding a vaccine clinic near you.
 All calls are free and confidential.
 Interpretation is available.
 Callers can press 6 for assistance in Spanish or stay on the line to ask for interpretation in other languages.
 All calls are free and confidential.